 Dog-Friendly Pubs in Kiama and Gerringong

-Heading inland to the rolling green countryside of Jamberoo, visit the historic Jamberoo Pub.
+Heading inland to the rolling green countryside of Jamberoo, don’t miss visiting the historic Jamberoo Pub.
 While dogs may no longer be able to join you inside, they’re certainly welcome in the beer garden.
-The bistro is open daily for lunch and dinner, with mid-week specials available.
+The bistro is open daily for lunch and dinner, serving up classic pub food.

 Dog-Friendly Accommodation in Kiama and Gerringong